render-examples/postgresql-missing-trigger-index/README.md

    - What should be the standard deviation for the number of comments per article?
 [2]: 100
    - What's the maximum number of comments an article can have?
 [10]: 1000

    The insertion process might take a while for larger insertions.
-With the sample values provided above, inserting the comments (approximately 13 million rows) take just over 3 minutes and consumes ~3GB of disk.
+With the sample values provided above, inserting the comments (approximately 13 million rows) takes just over 3 minutes and consumes ~3GB of disk space.
 Please be patient and allow the script to complete its execution.

 4. After generating the data, run the `delete.sh` script to select and delete a user with many related records: